 Where a specific section was provided as an example in the signing letter, it is noted in the boilerplate section description below.
-This document will be updated upon the receipt of a more comprehensive list of unenforceable boilerplate sections.

 Sec.
 2. Definitions

 States that for the purposes of this act the words and phrases defined in Secs.
 3 to 6 have the meanings ascribed to them in those sections.